Tundra Space

 Summary

 The use of glucagon-like peptide receptor agonists (GLP-1 RAs) may have clinically important effects on skeletal muscle mass (SMM), and physical function.
 The effects of exercise training in conjunction with GLP-1 RA therapy on these outcomes has not been studied.
 Additionally, most people treated with GLP-1-based weight loss medications stop taking these medications within 1 year of initiating treatment.
 This is an important clinical concern because weight regain can occur after weight loss pharmacotherapy is stopped and the impact of stopping GLP-1 RA therapy on physical and metabolic function has not been studied.
-In this study, the investigators will conduct a 2-year randomized clinical trial to evaluate body composition, muscle physical and metabolic function, and muscle strength in response to GLP-1 RA therapy, with or without exercise training, and subsequent treatment cessation on muscle-related outcomes.
+In this study, the investigators will conduct a 2-year randomized clinical trial to evaluate body composition, muscle, physical and metabolic function, muscle strength and appetite control and reward signaling in the brain in response to 1-year of GLP-1 RA therapy, with or without exercise training, and subsequent treatment cessation on muscle and appetite-related outcomes assessed 1-year after stopping treatment.

 Official title: Effect of GLP-1 Receptor Agonist Therapy With and Without Exercise Training on Muscle Mass and Physical Function in People With Obesity